tektutor/chef-sep-2021/Day4/chef-repo/cookbooks/demo/README.md

 # demo

-TODO: Enter the cookbook description here.
+This cookbook demonstrates accessing data from databag.